heereenveen/SelfAssessment/Skills/NodeJS.md

   - CI/CD 🖐️ used
   - Readable 🖐️ used
   - Writable 🖐️ used
-  - Transform 🖐️ used
+  - Transform 🎓 known
-  - back pressure 👂 heard
+  - back pressure 🖐️ used
   - Buffer 🖐️ used
   - Console 🖐️ used
   - Inspector 👂 heard
   - Reliability 👂 heard
-  - Quality 👂 heard
+  - Quality 🎓 known
-  - Availability 👂 heard
+  - Availability 🎓 known
-  - Flexibility 👂 heard
+  - Flexibility 🎓 known
 - Data access
-  - Data access layer 👂 heard
+  - Data access layer 🎓 known
   - Repository 🖐️ used
-  - Active record 👂 heard
+  - Active record 🎓 known
   - Query builder 👂 heard
   - Object-Relational Mapping 🖐️ used
 - Error handling and debugging
   - Error 🖐️ used
-  - error.cause 👂 heard
+  - error.cause 🖐️ used
-  - error.code 👂 heard
+  - error.code 🖐️ used
-  - error.message 👂 heard
+  - error.message 🖐️ used
-  - error.stack 👂 heard
+  - error.stack 🖐️ used
   - How to avoid mixins 👂 heard
   - Error.captureStackTrace
   - Uncaught exceptions 👂 heard
-  - Heap dump 👂 heard
+  - Heap dump 🖐️ used
-  - Debugging tools 👂 heard
+  - Debugging tools 🖐️ used
   - Flame graph 👂 heard
-  - Memory leaks 👂 heard
+  - Memory leaks 🖐️ used
-  - Resource leaks 👂 heard
+  - Resource leaks 🖐️ used
-  - Data race
+  - Data race 👂 heard
 - Integrations and bindings
-  - Native addons 👂 heard
+  - Native addons 🖐️ used
   - C and C++ addons 👂 heard
-  - Rust addons
+  - Rust addons 👂 heard
   - Zig addons
   - NAN (Native Abstractions for Node.js)
   - Node-API (formerly N-API)